· David Cruz · ABA Best Practices · 13 min read

 - “Move to next prompt level when learner responds correctly on first attempt for 5 consecutive opportunities”

-Clear criteria prevent subjective decisions.
 If the data meets criteria, you fade.
-If it doesn’t, you maintain current support.
+If it doesn’t, you don’t.

 Look for Stability, Not Just Success